History of Central America: Federal Republic of Central America

 After independence, officials from the different regions gathered in a junta to decide the future of El Salvador, Nicaragua, Costa Rica, Honduras, and Guatemala.
 They decided to unite into a federation of five autonomous states, thus creating the UPCA, a term coined by Brigadier General Vicente Filisola, who was stationed in Guatemala City.

 The UPCA's aims were to be a liberal government with political principles modeled after the United States, and also to remain united.
-They felt that the “provinces alone were too small and weak economically to survive as sovereign states” so they “avert[ed] fragmentation of the isthmus” and pushed for union.
+They felt that the "provinces alone were too small and weak economically to survive as sovereign states" so they "avert[ed] fragmentation of the isthmus" and pushed for union.
 However, the UPCA soon noticed that there were many political ideals between the regions and conservative parties on the other end of the political spectrum actively showed their discontent under the new liberal regime.
 Despite this, the beginning of the federation went relatively smoothly and negotiations helped them reform borders, capital cities were moved to accommodate the citizens, and economies of coffee grew high.
 All the while, tensions between the liberals and conservatives and power struggles within the different economies increasingly grew.

-One of the most notable key figures of UPCA was Francisco Morazan, a liberal advocate who was chosen president of the UPCA.
-In the 1820s and through the 1830s Morazan took an active role in liberal movements throughout Central America, especially in Guatemala, Nicaragua, and Honduras against conservative parties.
+One of the most notable key figures of UPCA was Francisco Morazán, a liberal advocate who was chosen president of the UPCA.
+In the 1820s and through the 1830s Morazán took an active role in liberal movements throughout Central America, especially in Guatemala, Nicaragua, and Honduras against conservative parties.
 These battles between parties increasingly divided the nation causing sour relationships and distance between them.
 Differences between liberals who wanted free trade, favored a republic and had anti-clerical views contested those of the conservatives who wanted a monarchy, trade under close control and power to the church.
 These conflicts, along with cholera outbreaks, foreign intervention, and distress among those in poverty caused many insurgencies, resulting in various civil wars throughout Central America.